 Genetic Information Nondiscrimination Act of 2008

 Americans with Disabilities Act

+Family Medical Leave Act of 1993

 Related Policies:

 303.2234, 03.24

 LEGAL: FEDERAL REGULATION 40 C.F.R.
 763.92 REQUIRES MAINTENANCE AND CUSTODIAL PERSONNEL WHO MAY WORK WITH ASBESTOS-CONTAINING BUILDING MATERIALS (ACBM) TO RECEIVE TWO (2) HRS.
 OF ASBESTOS AWARENESS TRAINING.
 IN ADDITION, FEDERAL REGULATION 40 C.F.R.
 763.93 REQUIRES CUSTODIANS AND MAINTENANCE PERSONNEL WHO ARE GOING TO BE DISTURBING ANY ACBM TO HAVE AN ADDITIONAL FOURTEEN (14) HRS.
 OF TRAINING.